SerratedSharp/SerratedJQ/SerratedJQLibrary/SerratedJQ/readme.md

 ## Release Notes

+### 0.1.4
+- Replaced `JQueryPlainObject.Data()` with `.DataAsJSObject()` to disambiguate return type.
+Returns the entire data object as a JSObject reference.
+Use JSObject.GetPropertyAs* methods to access properties or pass the returned reference to `GlobalJS.Console.Log(jqObj.DataAsJSObject())` to log entire object graph in browser console.
+This method is generally useful for troubleshooting or discovering structure of the data object.
+Typically you would use the existing strongly typed method `.Data<string>("one");` to access specific data properties of specific types.

+This version has been tested with Uno.Wasm.Bootstrap 8.0.3, Uno.Foundation.Runtime.WebAssembly 5.0.19, and SerratedSharp.JSInteropHelpers 0.1.3 under .NET Core 8.

 ### 0.1.3
 - Added missing `Microsoft.Windows.Compatibility` dependency required by Newtonsoft when using IL Linker trimming.

+This version has been tested with Uno.Wasm.Bootstrap 8.0.3, Uno.Foundation.Runtime.WebAssembly 5.0.19, and SerratedSharp.JSInteropHelpers 0.1.3 under .NET Core 8.

 ### Documentation Update
 Simplified Quick Start instructions, updated GettingStarted project, and adjusted setup to support debugging/breakpoints in the WASM client module.